mickfuzz/phd4/_posts/2021-12-19-3M-framework.md

 ### Missions (using Game Patterns and secret side-missions)

 Many open world games have a concept of a main mission and then optional side missions.
 The guiding challenge or main mission of this design was to create a playable game around a theme (environmental in my case) for a real or imagined audience.
 The 3M Missions existed on different levels.
 Some concerned game mechanics and other patterns.
 Some dealt with systems thinking and others with engagement, social learning and reflection.
-The missions are designed to fit into the Use-Modify-Created model which is explored in another chapter in this collection.
+The missions are designed to fit into the Use-Modify-Create model which is explored in another chapter in this collection.

 In the **Use** stage learners engage with a starting template of a few games playing them and then opening the code to see if they could guess what any of the code did.
 This use stage allows learners to gain some familiarity with the coding environment and to recognise some features of the language being used.